 If you are looking for an arrest warrant search in Hartford County, CT, you should be able to collect all the information you need for a set fee.
-Now, remember, how much you end up paying will largely depend on where you go for your inquiry on active warrant and arrest records.
+Now, remember, how much you end up paying will largely depend on where you go for your inquiry on active warrants and arrest records.
 In fact, even the amount of information that you get will be based on the choice you make.

 Something else to consider is that while private players work online, state agencies will insist that you pay a visit to their office to pick up the results of the inquiry.
-The fee structure is almost the same, with the only difference that with a third party agency you can choose to buy a membership which will allow you to conduct any number of warrant searches for a set time.
+The fee structure is almost the same, with the only difference that with a third-party agency you can choose to buy a membership which will allow you to conduct any number of warrant searches for a set time.

-The clerk of court’s office will be the most cost effective source of crime and non crime history information.
+The clerk of court’s office will be the most cost-effective source of crime and non-crime history information.
 In the court dockets database that this agency maintains, you will see details on civil litigations along with information on criminal cases.
 The best part is that they will let you view this information for free and only charge you for buying the printed reports.

 - The Police: 103 Raymond Rd, West Hartford, CT 06107

 - The court: 101 Lafayette St, Hartford, CT 06106

 - The clerk of court: 550 Main St, Hartford, Connecticut 06103

 - Private firms: Use form above

 If you want to know about Hartford County outstanding warrants and arrests over the phone, which agencies can help?
 (2021-Update)

 - For inquires about recent arrests and outstanding warrants: